Félix Dolci: 2020–2021

 In 2020 Dolci was about to start his senior career.
 However, during the COVID-19 pandemic, all gymnastics facilities where closed in Canada.
-As a result he had to spend four months training at home.
+As a result, he had to spend four months training at home.
 Due to strict travel restrictions, Dolci was not allowed to compete in any international competition until the 2021 FIG Artistic Gymnastics World Cup series.
 He competed at the World Cup in Koper, Slovenia, winning two bronze medals on vault and horizontal bar.
 Just a few days later, Dolci would win gold on floor exercise and silver on horizontal bar at the World Cup in Mersin, Turkey.
 In October he competed at the 2021 World Championships in Kitakyushu.
 He only competed on rings and horizontal bar; he did not qualify for any event finals.

 2022

 Dolci competed at the DTB Pokal Team Challenge and Mixed Cup in Stuttgart.
 During the team challenge he helped Canada finish fifth as a team and individually he won gold on floor exercise, silver on horizontal bar behind Carlo Hörr, and bronze on rings and vault.
 In July he was selected to compete at both the Pan American Championships and the Commonwealth Games.
 At the Pan American Championships Dolci finished third in the all-around behind Caio Souza and Yul Moldauer.
 Additionally he won silver on vault behind Souza and bronze on floor exercise behind Moldauer and Riley Loos.
-During the team final Dolci helped Canada finish third behind the USA and Brazil.
+During the team final Dolci helped Canada finish third behind the US and Brazil.

 At the Commonwealth Games Dolci helped Canada place second behind England.
 Individually he qualified to the all-around, floor exercise, rings, vault, and parallel bars finals.
 He won silver on floor exercise behind Jake Jarman of England and placed fourth in the all-around, on vault, and on parallel bars and placed fifth on rings.
 At the 2022 World Championships Dolci placed 35th in the all-around during qualifications and helped the Canadian team finish tenth.
 He did not qualify for any individual finals.